nszoni/ceu-dataeng1/term1/NNS_imdb_pipeline.md

 ```

 ### Transform

+- Interestingly, *Batman Begins (2005)* has a 0 average rating, while it is currently rated 8.2 on imdb.
+Let's manually update that entry!
+- Some roles are has values of `""` which should be `'unknown'` instead.
+- Since `rank` is a reserved keyword in SQL, I will replace it with the name `rating`.
+- Rename the column `gender` to `sex` in the actors table to avoid unambiguity

 To denormalize the Snowflake Schema and make a few transformations, I inserted the following SELECT statement to a body of a stored procedure - `denormalizeimdb()`